RomanEmreis/volga-docs/docs/getting-started/query-params.md

-# Query parameters
+# Query Parameters

-The request's query parameters can be extracted in the same way as the route parameters.
-They live in the same `HashMap` collection and cannot share the names.
-If the query parameter appears to have the same name as the route parameter, it will be overwritten by the value from the route parameter.

-This is how we can access them:
+Volga supports extraction of query parameters similarly to route parameters.
+However, keep in mind that query parameters, which share names with route parameters, will be overwritten by the route parameters values in the same `HashMap` collection.

+## Access Query Parameters

+To demonstrate how to access query parameters, consider the following example:
 ```rust
 use volga::{App, AsyncEndpointsMapping, Params, ok};